Port of Hastings

 The liquefied hydrogen will be unloaded at a specially designed base in Kobe, Japan.

-- Have an overall footprint of approximately 1 hectare
+Has an overall footprint of approximately 2.5 hectares

 The pilot phase specialised marine carrier is expected to: